chris284891/Node.js_MySQL_App/README.md

 Just enter in what product in the table you would like to buy.
 And the Database will update according to what product you chose.

 # Getting Started
-click on green button "Clone or download" and copy link.
+Click on green button "Clone or download" and copy link.
 Run a "git clone {link}" in [Git Bash](https://gitforwindows.org/ "Git bash download page")(PC) or Terminal(Mac).

 enter in "cd" space "name of app" and then run the following command: